Swiss Seismological Service

 Science at the Swiss Seismological Service includes research on historical seismicity, strong-motion and engineering seismology, seismotectonics of the greater Alpine region, earthquake location, verification of nuclear explosions, and statistical earthquake seismology.

-The Swiss Seismological Service at the ETH is closely associated with the Institute of Geophysics and the Department of Earth Science at ETH Zurich, but operates as an off-department entity under direct control of the Vice President for Research and Economic Relations.
-A steering committee was created to guarantee close cooperation within the ETH.
+The Swiss Seismological Service at ETH Zurich is closely associated with the Institute of Geophysics and the Department of Earth and Planetary Sciences at ETH Zurich, but operates as an off-department entity under direct control of the Vice President for Research and Economic Relations.
+A steering committee was created to guarantee close cooperation within ETH Zurich.

 The activities of the Swiss Seismological Service can be divided into four sections: